amogkam/batch-inference-benchmarks/ray/README.md

 We tried with two dataset sizes, 10 GB and 300 GB.
 These sizes are for when the data is loaded in memory.
 The compressed on-disk size is much smaller.

-We also run a microbenchmark to measure overhead from Spark.
+We also run a microbenchmark to measure overhead from Ray Data.

-All experiments are run in Databricks using Databricks Runtime v12.0, and using the ML GPU runtime when applicable.
+All experiments are run in Anyscale using Ray 2.5.

 ## 10 GB
 10 GB dataset using a single-node cluster.